 Another factor to consider is whether the content refers to the sponsor's products.
-For example, the FTC may not go as far as NAD when the content does not expressly refer to the sponsor's product, the product category, or a competitor's product.
+For example, the FTC may not go as far as the NAD when the content does not expressly refer to the sponsor's product, the product category, or a competitor's product.
 The FTC uses an example of an article on great vacation spots for fitness enthusiasts, presented by a running shoe company that does not promote (or mention) any of the sponsor's products, to demonstrate when an article does not legally need to be identified as an advertisement.
 The FTC points to the article as an example of content that is not advertising.
-See FTC, Native Advertising: A Guide for Businesses (December 2015) (Business Guide), Part II, Example 2 (available at https://www.ftc.gov/tips-advice/business-center/guidance/native-advertising-guide-businesses).

 Determining exactly where the line is between advertising and editorial content that is published on behalf of a marketer may not be an issue of primary importance.
 Even if content is more likely considered editorial rather than commercial speech, the trend has been for advertisers to find ways to disclose the sponsorship consistent with the guidelines available to them, which are discussed below.
-After all, the point of native advertising is to engage with viewers and, hopefully, have them associate engaging, smart, entertaining content with a brand.
+After all, the point of native advertising is to engage with viewers and hopefully have them associate engaging, smart, entertaining content with a brand.